Cyannevdh/AlgorithmicAestheticsPresentation/README.md

 # Algorithmic Aesthetics Presentation

+# Telemagic Introduction
+- Intro [who what where]
+- Open media lab Telemagic !
+- A.I. project: how we worked > what was our goal /
+very own definition in building the A.I. but also in the goal, is it a usefull tool or not ?
+- Footage: Concert in A.I. / Hopes dreams - perspectives
+Future of the project.

 # What is aethetics?
  - what things can have aesthetic value?
  - what are the ingredients of aesthetic value?
  - can aestethics be defined at all independent from individual perspective? which aspects are cultural/biological/universal?

 # How can aesthetics be formalised?
+Computational Aesthetics
  -

 # Simplicity correlates with Aesthetic Value